Updated July 3, 2023

 2. Extra-ordinary General Meeting (EGM)

 Any company calls these meetings in unique circumstances.
 The BoD usually possess the power to call for an EGM whenever they deem fit.
-Besides, an EGM can also be called on the shareholders’ request or the tribunal’s order.
+Besides, an EGM can also take place on the shareholders’ request or the tribunal’s order.

-Typically, such meetings are called to discuss urgent business matters or imminent crises requiring the members’ special attention.
-So, these meetings can be held on any day, including holidays.
+Typically, such meetings discuss urgent business matters or imminent crises requiring the members’ special attention.
+So, these meetings can be on any day, including holidays.

 3. Class Meeting